muskoin/muskoin.github.io/index.md

 ## Step 2

-Input your meme URL and your Ethereum wallet address.
+Input your meme URL and your Ethereum wallet address then copy the link the app generates for you.

 ## Step 3

-Tweet at Elon (e.g. on Twitter) and get him to click the link.
+Tweet your meme at Elon (e.g. on Twitter) and include the link from step 2 in your tweet.
+If its really good, maybe he'll click it.

 # How Elon mints coins